milosarsa/APIProject/MyLog/README.md

 ﻿#MyLogger

-##Abandoned for now, will exchange with serilog(Too much work, will continuo later on)
+##Abandoned for now, will exchange with serilog(Too much work, will maybe continue later on)

 ## Needs to be implemented and renamed ty MyLog